VkumarStack/CS35L-Notes/README.md

   - **/etc** contains system configuration files and initialization scripts
   - **/home** contains the home for the system's root user (administrator)
   - **/usr** contains files for programs that are intended for the user and are not vital to the core system
-    - **/usr/bin** contains executable programas that are not essential to Linux
+    - **/usr/bin** contains executable programs that are not essential to Linux

 A link is a way to access a file.
 Most links that you will see on Linux are **hard links**, meaning that they link the specified name of the file and the *actual data of the file itself*.
-On the other hand, a **soft link**, also known as a **symbolic link**, stores the path to a file but does link to the actual file itself - you can think of them soft links as pointing to hard links.
+On the other hand, a **soft link**, also known as a **symbolic link**, stores the path to a file but does link to the actual file itself - you think of them as pointing to hard links.
   - Soft links can link to a file or a directory.
 Hard links cannot link to directories (as this could create a loop in the tree stucture of the file system which then messes with any navigation commands like `find`).
   - Deleting a soft link does not delete the original file.
 To delete the original file, you must delete all hard links to that file.